DaveEveritt/magic-square/readme.md

 ---

-- check all array elements are integers not fractions
-- OR
+TODO:
+- reject negative numbers and floats earlier?
+- delete floats, don't convert to integers
-- force array elements to integers with Math.floor()
+- force negative numbers to positive or just delete?
+- or leave negatives for balanced squares?

 ## 2. Check numbers contiguous and all present